-In "The Busasaurus," Ms. Frizzle says that Tyrannosaurus Rex was the biggest meat-eater of all time.
-Too bad the discovery of the slightly larger Giganotosaurus was published in the same year the episode aired.
-In the same episode, Troodon is portrayed with scales rather than feathers.
+In "The Busasaurus," Ms. Frizzle says that Tyrannosaurus rex was the biggest meat-eater of all time.
+Too bad the discovery of the slightly larger Giganotosaurus was published in the same year the episode airednote Spinosaurus was considered to have been longer than Tyrannosaurus even during that time, but it still wasn't considered as massive.
+In the same episode, Ornithomimus and Troodon are both portrayed with scales rather than feathers.

 Weirdly, "Gets Eaten" has Ms. Frizzle state that all food chains begin with plants, which had been a discredited fact since the discovery of hydrothermal vents in 1977, seventeen years before the episode aired.
 Even weirder, this error is pointed out in the phone segment, so it's not carelessness.
 The fictional producer's justification for excluding hydrothermal vents creatures is "Yeah, but they're weird."